 “There was quite a difference of opinion among the board on whether to have an asking price,” he says.
 “But if you want to convince someone you’re serious about selling, you have to have a price.
 It’s also a good way to avoid wasting time with people who’d like to steal the company.”

 The company’s position was strong, because Pacinian didn’t have to sell.
-There were firm offers from prospective customers to license the technology, as well a venture-capital investor willing to provide cash for production.
+There were firm offers from prospective customers to license the technology, as well from a venture-capital investor willing to provide cash for production.
 Other investors, including Payne, felt going the licensing route would lead to “a much longer and much smaller exit.”

 “It’s an unnatural act for salesmen to educate prospects on the product and then say, ‘No, I don’t want your license agreement,’” says Humphreys.
 “There was skepticism we could make a company sale happen, and a natural desire to show the world we have customers.
 It took leadership to keep everyone focused.”